Cloud-CV/EvalAI/docs/source/setup.md

 you should do that now by following [these instructions](https://help.github.com/articles/connecting-to-github-with-ssh/).

 * In your browser, visit [https://github.com/Cloud-CV/EvalAI](https://github.com/Cloud-CV/EvalAI) and click the `fork` button.
-You will need to be logged in to GitHub to do this.
+You need to be logged in to GitHub to do this.

 * Open Terminal and clone your fork by